-4. STOCK BASED COMPENSATION
+4. STOCK-BASED COMPENSATION

 Effective January 1, 2006, the Company adopted the provisions of SFAS 123R, which requires the measurement and recognition of compensation expense for all share-based payment awards to employees and directors based on estimated fair values.
 SFAS 123R supersedes the Company's previous accounting methodology using the intrinsic value method under APB 25.
-Under the intrinsic value method, no share-based compensation expense related to stock option awards granted to employees had been recognized in the Company's Consolidated Statements of Income, as all stock option awards granted under the plans had an exercise price equal to or greater than the market value of the Common Stock on the date of the grant.
+Under the intrinsic value method, no share-based compensation expense related to stock option awards granted to employees had been recognized in the Company's Consolidated Statements of Income, as all stock option awards granted under the plans had an exercise price equal to or greater than the market value of the Company's common stock on the date of the grant.

 The Company adopted SFAS 123R using the modified prospective transition method.
-Under this transition method, compensation expense recognized during the three-months ended March 31, 2006 included: (a) compensation expense for all share-based awards granted prior to, but not yet vested, as of December 31, 2005, based on the grant date fair value estimated in accordance with the original provisions of SFAS 123, and (b) compensation expense for all share-based awards granted subsequent to December 31, 2005, based on the grant date fair value estimated in accordance with the provisions of SFAS 123R.
+Under this transition method, compensation expense recognized during the six-months ended June 30, 2006 included: (a) compensation expense for all share-based awards granted prior to, but not yet vested as of, December 31, 2005, based on the grant date fair value estimated in accordance with the original provisions of SFAS 123 and (b) compensation expense for all share-based awards granted subsequent to December 31, 2005, based on the grant date fair value estimated in accordance with the provisions of SFAS 123R.
 In accordance with the modified prospective transition method, the Company's consolidated financial statements for prior periods have not been restated to reflect the impact of SFAS 123R.

-On November 10, 2005, the Financial Accounting Standards Board ("FASB") issued FASB Staff Position No. FAS 123R-3, Transition Election Related to Accounting for Tax Effects of Share-Based Payment Awards.
-The Company has elected to adopt the alternative transition method provided in the FASB Staff Position for calculating the tax effects of share-based compensation pursuant to SFAS 123R.
-The alternative transition method includes simplified methods to establish the beginning balance of the additional paid-in capital pool ("APIC Pool") related to the tax effects of employee share-based compensation, and to determine the subsequent impact on the APIC Pool and consolidated statements of cash flows of the tax effects of employee and director share-based awards that are outstanding upon adoption of SFAS 123R.
+On November 10, 2005, the FASB issued FASB Staff Position No. FAS 123R-3, Transition Election Related to Accounting for Tax Effects of Share-Based Payment Awards.
+The Company has elected to adopt the alternative transition method provided in this FASB Staff Position for calculating the tax effects of share-based compensation pursuant to SFAS 123R.
+The alternative transition method includes simplified methods to establish the beginning balance of the additional paid-in capital pool ("APIC Pool") related to the tax effects of employee share-based compensation, and to determine the subsequent impact on the APIC Pool and consolidated statements of cash flows of the tax effects of employee and director share-based awards that were outstanding upon the adoption of SFAS 123R.

-The Company has two stock option plans under which shares were available for grant at March 31, 2006: the 2001 Hansen Natural Corporation Stock Option Plan ("2001 Option Plan") and the 2005 Hansen Natural Corporation Stock Option Plan for Non-Employee Directors ("2005 Directors Plan").
+The Company has two stock option plans under which shares were available for grant at

+June 30, 2006: the 2001 Hansen Natural Corporation Stock Option Plan (the "2001 Option Plan") and the 2005 Hansen Natural Corporation Stock Option Plan for Non-Employee Directors (the "2005 Directors Plan").

-The 2001 Option Plan permits the granting of options to purchase up to 4,000,000 shares of the common stock of the Company to certain key employees of the Company and its subsidiaries.
-Options granted under the 2001 Option Plan may be incentive stock options under Section 422 of the Internal Revenue Code, as amended (the "Code"), nonqualified stock options or stock appreciation rights.
+The 2001 Option Plan permits the granting of options to purchase up to 22,000,000 shares of the common stock of the Company to certain key employees of the Company and its subsidiaries.
+Options granted under the 2001 Option Plan may be incentive stock options under Section 422 of the Internal Revenue Code, as amended, non-qualified stock options or stock appreciation rights.
 Stock options are exercisable at such time and in such amounts as determined by the Compensation Committee of the Board of Directors of the Company up to a ten-year period after their date of grant.
-As of March 31, 2006, options to purchase 3,931,200 shares of Hansen common stock had been granted under the 2001 Option Plan and options to purchase 68,800 shares of Hansen common stock remain available for grant under the 2001 Option Plan.
+As of June 30, 2006, options to purchase 15,916,000 shares of Hansen common stock had been granted under the 2001 Option Plan, net of cancellations, and options to purchase 6,084,000 shares of Hansen common stock remain available for grant under the 2001 Option Plan.